AddictedCS/soundfingerprinting/README.md

 ### Contribute
 If you want to contribute you are welcome to open issues or discuss on [issues](https://github.com/AddictedCS/soundfingerprinting/issues) page.
 Feel free to contact me for any remarks, ideas, bug reports etc.

-### Licence
+### License
-The framework is provided under [MIT](https://opensource.org/licenses/MIT) licence agreement.
+The framework is provided under [MIT](https://opensource.org/licenses/MIT) license agreement.
 The theoretical description of the algorithm can be read in [Content Fingerprinting using Wavelets](http://static.googleusercontent.com/media/research.google.com/en/pubs/archive/32685.pdf) paper.

 Special thanks to [JetBrains](https://www.jetbrains.com/) for providing this project with a license for [ReSharper](https://www.jetbrains.com/resharper/)!